 Hulls must be constructed of wood or fiberglass.
 The material used in constructing fiberglass hulls must conform to the specifications established by the Technical Committee and the molds used must be certified by the Measurement Committee.
-Franchises to build fiberglass Mercury Yachts will be issued by the Executive

 Franchises to build fiberglass Mercury Yachts will be issued by the Executive Committee.

-- (a) Keelson Hardwood, 1-1/4 inch thick one piece or laminated. - (b) Deadwood Douglas fir, mahogany, Port Orford cedar or plywood, providing that all internal space is filled with wood.
-(17 Nov 1962) - (c) Planking 3/8 inch Douglas fir, mahogany or fiberglass. - (d) Transom 3/4 inch plywood, solid hardwood or fiberglass. - (e) Stem 2 hardwood, one piece or laminated. - (f) Frames -3/4 inch plywood as per plan or 3/4 inch x 3 inch hardwood with suitable joiners at keelson and chine.
+(a) Keelson - Hardwood, 1-1/4 inch thick one piece or laminated.

+(b) Deadwood - Douglas fir, mahogany, Port Orford cedar or plywood, providing that all internal space is filled with wood.
+(17 Nov 1962)

+(c) Planking - 3/8 inch Douglas fir, mahogany or fiberglass.

+(d) Transom - 3/4 inch plywood, solid hardwood or fiberglass.

+(e) Stem - 2 hardwood, one piece or laminated.

+(f) Frames -3/4 inch plywood as per plan or 3/4 inch x 3 inch hardwood with suitable joiners at keelson and chine.